 The activity below will walk you through mitosis—providing you with the chance to review the different steps of the process and how they work together.

 Click here for a text-only version of the activity.

 Cytokinesis, or “cell motion,” is the second main stage of the mitotic phase during which cell division is completed via the physical separation of the cytoplasmic components into two daughter cells.
 Division is not complete until the cell components have been apportioned and completely separated into the two daughter cells.
 Although the stages of mitosis are similar for most eukaryotes, the process of cytokinesis is quite different for eukaryotes that have cell walls, such as plant cells.

-In cells such as animal cells, which lack cell walls, cytokinesis follows the onset of anaphase.
+In cells such as animal cells that lack cell walls, cytokinesis follows the onset of anaphase.
 A contractile ring composed of actin filaments forms just inside the plasma membrane at the former metaphase plate.
 The actin filaments pull the equator of the cell inward, forming a fissure.
-This fissure or “crack” is called the cleavage furrow.
-The furrow deepens as the actin ring contracts; eventually the membrane is cleaved in two.
+This fissure, or “crack,” is called the cleavage furrow.
+The furrow deepens as the actin ring contracts, and eventually the membrane is cleaved in two (Figure 4).